thubZai/thubZai.github.io/_pages/about.md

 📚Books(have read and recommended!) - Eat That Frog, Superintelligence by Nick Bostrom, Cosmos, Ikigai, Brave New World, Fahrenheit 451, Astrophysics for people in a hurry.

-🎥Channels like Kurzgesagt, StarTalk, TED, Discover Connection, MARKO, The Infographics Show, Veritasium and Bright Side.
+🎥Channels like Kurzgesagt, StarTalk, TED, Discover Connection, MARKO, The Diary Of A CEO, The Infographics Show, Veritasium and Bright Side.

 ## 👇Interesting Podcasts/Documentries/Projects
 - [Tracing the thoughts of a large language model by Anthropic](https://transformer-circuits.pub/2025/attribution-graphs/biology.html)